powderluv/vllm-docs/README.md

 ## Pull latest

-You can pull the image with `docker pull rocm/vllm-dev:20241023`
+You can pull the image with `docker pull rocm/vllm-dev:20241025-tuned`

 ### What is New

-   - Workaround for 7B regression
+   - LLaMa 70B and LLaMa 405B FP8 GEMM tuning charts

 Gemms are tuned using PyTorch's Tunable Ops  feature (https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md)